Icyviolet23/Bomb_It_112_TP/README.md

 https://www.youtube.com/watch?v=6F3a4sm5Csw

-# A short description of the project's name and what it does.
+# A short description of the project's name and what it does

 Bomb it 112 will be a 16x16 grid-based game where players will place bombs that explode in a fixed cross.